beatrice-24/ECE2112-Programming-Assignment-4/README.md

 ```

 ### 2. Average Grade by College Track
 We group students by `Track`, calculate their mean `Average` grades, and plot the result as a bar chart in maroon.

-Figure size, labels, and title are set for readability.
+- **X-axis (College Track):** Different academic tracks chosen by students.
+- **Y-axis (Average Grade:** Mean grade of students within each track.
+- **Title:** Clearly indicates we are comparing the college track against the average score.

 ```
 track_avg = board2.groupby('Track')['Average'].mean()